winLP29/JKLS-paper-automation/README.md

 The goal is to reduce the time required to manually search for papers and organize their information.

 2.Workflow

 arXiv API

     ↓

 Python paper collection

     ↓

 Duplicate removal

     ↓

 CSV dataset

-Collected Data
+3.Collected Data

 The program collects:

-Paper title
+1)Paper title

-Abstract
+2)Abstract

-Publication date
+3)Publication date

-DOI, when available
+4)DOI, when available

-arXiv URL
+5)arXiv URL

-3.How to Run
+4.How to Run

 Install the required package: